 doctorate in 2014 for her dissertation Networks and Empires in the Maritime Borderlands: East Florida, 1763-1811.

 Cameron Strang (University of Texas, Austin) for research on scientific knowledge on the Florida frontier.
 His article "Indian Storytelling,

 Scientific Knowledge, and Power in the Florida Borderlands," William and Mary Quarterly, October 2013, won the Richard L.

 Morton Award.
 Strang is an assistant professor in history at the University of Nevada-Reno.

 Clark Barwick (Indiana University, Bloomington) for research on Zora Neale Hurston and Florida jukes.
 Barwick is a

-lecturer in the Kelley School of Business,
+lecturer in the Kelley School of Business, University of Indiana.

-assistant professor of history at Coastal College of Georgia.
+Wilhelm is an assistant professor of history at Coastal College of Georgia.

 Jonathan DeCoster (Brandeis University) for research on early colonial alliances and rivalries among the native peoples of

 Flordia.
 DeCoster is an assistant professor of colonial and early American history at Otterbein University, Ohio.